 - Curriculum vitae of the nominee including present position, education, 250 word abstract of the PhD research, bibliography of research papers, books, chapters in books and invited reviews emanating from the PhD research, and

 - Reprints of the nominee's most important publications.

 A jury, selected by the President and Awards Chair, will select the recipient of the award.
 Persons willing to serve on the selection committee may contact the Chair.
-The recipient of the award will present a PhD Dissertation Award Lecture highlighting his/her research at the CNS-SCN Annual Conference and shall be entitled to a plaque and a complimentary ticket to the Awards Banquet.
+The recipient of the award will present a PhD Dissertation Award Lecture highlighting his/her research during the CNS-SCN Annual Conference pre-conference workshop, and will receive a plaque, monetary award, and a complimentary ticket to the Awards Banquet.
 The nominator will be invited to introduce the recipient and the plaque will be presented during the CNS-SCN Annual Conference. * NOTE: Due to the continued effect of COVID-19, the CNS 2021 Annual Conference will take place virtually.
 Please see the draft conference program for details on award presentations and lectures.

 Nominations are due January 31, 2020 - submitted via the Online Award Nomination tool

 Previous Award Winners

 2020 - Maude Perreault, PhD - McMaster University

 2019 - Lisa Martin, PhD, RD - University of Alberta

 2018 - Kathryn Hopperton, PhD - University of Toronto

 2017 - Crystal Karakochuk, PhD - University of British Columbia